What is e-Commerce fulfilment and why should I outsource it?

 - Customs clearance support - Some fulfilment providers such as Whistl offer flexible international customs clearance services, helping you with the paperwork for your goods arrival, customs records, goods manifests, customs duty, taxes payments and item validation.

-- Customer support through outsourced contact centres - Fulfilment providers such as Whistl offer an extra layer of service to online retailers, in the form of the option to outsource e-commerce customer support.
-Whistl can answer your customers’ inbound product and shipping queries, helping you become more omnichannel.
+- Customer support - Fulfilment providers such as Whistl, offer an extra layer of service to online retailers, through specialist contact centre support.
+With our nationally based centres we can answer your customers’ inbound product and shipping queries, helping your business keep customer loyalty and support omnichannel shopping.

 What different types of fulfilment providers are there?